Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Histamine Balance

 4. Manage your stress

-5. Keeping a clean home environment
+5. Keep a clean home environment

 The Asthma and Allergy Foundation of America also recommends that you keep your home well ventilated by opening windows for fresh air, avoid decorating with rugs (allergens can get trapped in the fibers), and use a dehumidifier to lower chances of mold.²